phetsims/sun/doc/AccordionBox.md

 * An expanded accordion box cannot overlap other elements when opened (unlike combo box, for instance).
 * Always includes an iconed button (+/-), typically to the left of the title.
 * Other sim content does not fill the space when an accordion box is collapsed.
-* The accordion box content can be expanded or collapsed by default and a change of state for one accordion does not typically affect the state of other accordion boxes.
+* The accordion box content can be expanded or collapsed by default and a change of state for one accordion does not affect the state of other accordion boxes.

 ## Accessibility Considerations
 * Typically, has a visual title with an icon that indicates expanded and collapsed state.